shenxianpeng/atlassian-api-py/README.rst

 Overview
 --------

-This package is a Python wrapper for the Atlassian REST API, which supports JIRA, Bitbucket, and Confluence.
+A Python wrapper for the Atlassian REST API, supporting JIRA, Bitbucket, and Confluence.
+It streamlines integration with Atlassian products.

-It is intended to simplify the process of integrating these tools into your applications.

 📘 Documentation: `atlassian-api-py.readthedocs.io <https://atlassian-api-py.readthedocs.io/>`_